MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Acknowledgments

-We are grateful to the Microscopy Imaging Center of the University of Bern for infrastructural support.
-We thank the manubot project [18] for helping us write this manuscript collaboratively.
+We are grateful to the Microscopy Imaging Center of the University of Bern for their infrastructural support.
+We also thank the manubot project [20] for facilitating collaborative writing of this manuscript.

 Supplementary Materials